Alesis SR18 Drum Machine Review

 Under: Guitar Gear Reviews

-Look, there’s no point being able to play in time but have bad feel.
+Look, there’s no point being able to play in time but have bad musical feel.
 The opposite is also true.
 So, it’s worth spending as much time as possible working with either a metronome or a drum machine.

 While it looks complex, actually it’s very straightforward to set up.
 Plug in and start jamming to one of 100 preset drum patterns.

 That’s not all.
 There’s also a built-in synth bass and effect modules.
 In short, the SR18 is fantastic for at home practice, songwriting, and solo gigs.

 Build Quality: 10/10